UKHackspaceFoundation/resources/start-a-space.md

 *   You need a way to discuss your space online, in a permanent, long-form way: most people use a mailing list for this.
 Don't agonise over the service - the easiest way is the best.
 Most UK spaces use [Google Groups](https://groups.google.com).
 Your mailing list shouldn't require approval to join, and the archives should be public so people can easily get involved.
 [South London Makerspace](http://southlondonmakerspace.org/2015/06/18/introducing-discourse/) have had success using [Discourse](https://www.discourse.org/) for this, but self-hosting an instance requires a fair amount of work.

-*   A real-time chat method is also a good idea - most groups use IRC on [Freenode](http://www.freenode.net).
+*   A real-time chat method is also a good idea - most groups use [IRC on Libera](https://www.libera.chat).
 The realtime aspect of IRC creates relationships between members who have not even met yet.
 Avoid Slack, your historical logs aren't accessible unless you pay.

 *   Spam the hell out of every local (or semi-local) geek mailing list with a stirring "We will fight them on the beaches" style email about the need for a hackerspace.
 We can give you examples if need be!